 • Accent of typography

-• Meaning of logo
+• Meaning of the logo

-Everything should be connected to strategy.
+• Everything should be connected to strategy.

 Final Thoughts